CtrlK

 Progressive Disclosure

-Everything is in a single monolithic file with no references to external files despite the content being extensive (~300+ lines).
-The validation checks, collaboration workflows, model pipeline details, and performance optimization could all be split into separate referenced files.
-No bundle files exist to support progressive disclosure.
+The content is a monolithic wall of text with no references to external files despite being long enough to warrant splitting.
+The validation checks, collaboration patterns, model pipeline details, and performance optimization could each be separate referenced files.
+There are no bundle files to support progressive disclosure, and the skill doesn't attempt to organize content across files.

 1 / 3